surgicalcoder/Tether/README.md

 * [0.0.8] Removal of some unused settings i.e. MongoDB for Windows.

 ## Roadmap
-* Reintroduce plugin config data to work with seperation of AppDomains
 * Rework ability to download and install plugins from manifest
 * Pull config manifest settings from DNS TXT records (for large scale deployments)
 * Introduce ability for a "long running, cached" plugin, such as checking for windows updates.